TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_voice.md

 # Most recent change
-### Version 1.3.1 - 14 March 2022
+### Version 1.3.2 - 21 March 2022
 #### 🌟 Improvements
+* No need to for the variable `primary_spotcast` anymore, this will be handled by the Google Home Resume script
-* Do not store unnecessary data of non playing devices
+* Only data of playing Spotify entities will be stored (other non playing entities were already excluded in 1.3.1)
-#### 🧾 Documentation
-* Created seperate file for older changes

 Older changes can be found [here](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/google_cast/docs/changelog_google_home_voice.md)